kurves/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## Function to get the last digit of number
 ### Program that prints the ASCII alphabet
 ### Program to print ASCII alphabet
+### Program to print decimal and hexadecimal numbers